Rewriting with Acyclic Queries: Mind Your Head: Towards Acyclic Rewritings

-Even though the example suggests that general and acyclic rewritings can be seemingly unrelated, it turns out that there is a close connection between them.
+Even though \autoref{example:cyclic-rewriting} suggests that general and acyclic rewritings can be seemingly unrelated, it turns out that there is a close connection between them.
 In fact, we will show next that an acyclic \calV-rewriting exists if and only if an arbitrary \calV-rewriting exists.
-Furthermore, from an arbitrary rewriting $Q_R$, an acyclic one $Q_C$ can be constructed.
+Furthermore, from an arbitrary rewriting an acyclic rewriting can always be constructed.

-Towards a proof, we study the relationship between the target query~\Q and the view applications that can occur in any rewriting of~\Q more closely, to determine the circumstances under which a decomposition of view atoms is possible.
+Towards a proof, we study the relationship between a query~\Q and the view applications that can occur in any rewriting of~\Q more closely, to determine the circumstances under which a decomposition of view atoms is possible.

-\begin{example}[Continuation of Example~\ref{example:cyclic-rewriting}] We first have a closer look at the $V_3$-atoms in the rewritings of the previous example.
-In the SPJ-algebra\footnote{SPJ-algebra refers to the select-project-join-algebra.}, the $V_3$-atom in $Q_R$ can be expressed as the SPJ-expression $\pi_{z,y}(V_3(z,y))$, whereas the two $V_3$-atoms in $Q'_R$ can be expressed as $\pi_{z,y}(V_3(z,y') \join V_3(z',y))$.
-When expanded by the SPJ-expressions that define $V_3$, these two expressions are equivalent.
-That is, the acyclic rewriting can be obtained from the canonical rewriting by replacing an atom by a set of atoms that is equivalent with respect to view expansions.\footnote{We note that one could also replace the $V_1$-atom in $Q_R$.} \end{example}
+\begin{exa}[Continuation of \autoref{example:cyclic-rewriting}] We first have a closer look at the $V_3$-atoms in the rewritings of the previous example.
+The two \(V_3\)-atoms in \(Q'_R\) can be understood as a (sub-)query with body \(\{V_3(z,y'), V_3(z',y)\}\) and head variables \(z,y\), whereas the \(V_3\)-atom in \(Q_R\) can be understood as a (sub-)query with body \(\{V(z,y)\}\) and head variables \(z,y\).
+The expansions of these two (sub-)queries are equivalent.
+That is, the acyclic rewriting can be obtained from the canonical rewriting by replacing an atom by a set of atoms that is equivalent with respect to view expansions.\footnote{We note that one could also replace the $V_1$-atom in $Q_R$.} \end{exa}

-In Example~\ref{example:cyclic-rewriting} the acyclic rewriting was obtained from the canonical rewriting by replacing a view atom by a set that contained one view atom for each connected component of $V_3$.
-The following example shows that the required modifications can be more involved. \begin{example} Consider the query $Q$ given by the rule
+In \autoref{example:cyclic-rewriting} the acyclic rewriting was obtained from the canonical rewriting by replacing a view atom by a set that contained one view atom for each connected component of (the hypergraph induced by) $V_3$.
+The following example shows that the required modifications can be more involved. \begin{exa} Consider the query $Q$ given by the rule

 and the following views.

 The canonical candidate